jhoneill/6Print/mdHelp/Out-Printer.md

 ```

 ### -FontName
-Typeface to use, e.g. Calibri, Arial, Consolas, "Courier New" (defaults to "Lucida Console")
+Typeface to use, e.g. Consolas, "Courier New" (defaults to "Lucida Console").
+Non-proportionally spaced fonts will often work better, but no check is done
+to prevent the use of Comic Sans.

 ```yaml
 Type: String